 Since 1989, Rainforest Expeditions has been an ardent supporter of macaw research through the Macaw Project.
-Viewing macaws is one of the most special experiences guests can have while their tour the amazon rainforest at our lodges.
+Viewing macaws is one of the most special experiences guests can have while they tour the Amazon rainforest at our lodges.
 But did you know that 20% of all scarlet macaws that hatch will die of starvation?

 Dr. Donald Brightsmith leads the Macaw Project, which is headquartered at our Tambopata Research Center.
 The Macaw Project is working on a solution that will reduce wild macaw chick starvation.
 Dr. Brightsmith is leading a team that is looking into placing the second, third and fourth chicks with ‘foster’ parents who have no chicks in their nest.

-The team is working to raise $6000 to cover the cost of personnel and equipment to conduct this important research.
+The Macaw Project´s crowdfunding campaign is aiming to raise $6000 to help the scarlet macaws.
+This funding is crucial to cover the cost of personnel and equipment to conduct this important research.
 Every little bit counts!
 If you are passionate about macaws, please consider making a donation.

 The researchers are updating their ‘Experiment’ Page with Lab Notes and Results.